discordjs/guide/guide/commando/guild-only.md

 });
 ```

 And that's all there is to it!
-Now, when used in a DM, the bot will not permit the command to be used, and you will no longer receive errors!
+Now when used in a DM, the bot will not permit the command to be used, and you will no longer receive errors!